AngelicaCorrales/test-automation-system/README.md

 # AUTOMATION GUI 2024

 **Objetive:**
-Develop a TAS (Test Automation System) based on the pattern POM implementing the Framework we saw at class, for the following SUT:
+Develop a TAS (Test Automation System) based on the pattern POM implementing the Framework we saw at class.

+Selected SUT:

 * https://www.saucedemo.com/